iurysza/module-graph/README.md

     - Regex matching the configurations which should be ignored. e.g. "implementation", "testImplementation".
 - **excludedModulesRegex**:
     - Regex matching the modules which should be ignored.
+- **rootModules**:
+    - Regex matching the modules that should be used as root modules.
+      If this value is supplied, the generated graph will only include dependencies (direct and transitive) of root modules.
+      In other words, the graph will only include modules that can be reached from a root module.

 ### Show me that graph!